NumericalMathematics/DispersiveShallowWater.jl/paper/paper.md

 This leads to the recent trend in numerical analysis to develop structure-preserving discretization methods that maintain the physical properties of the equations.
 For the dispersive wave equations mentioned above, several structure-preserving methods have been proposed and analyzed in the literature, including the use of summation-by-parts (SBP) operators, cf. @biswas2024traveling, @ranocha2021broad, @linders2023resolving, @lampert2024structure, and @ranocha2025structure.
-DispersiveShallowWater.jl provides a unified framework, which provides access to the numerical discretizations developed in these works.
+DispersiveShallowWater.jl provides a unified framework, which offers access to the numerical discretizations developed in these works.
 In @lampert2024structure, DispersiveShallowWater.jl is used for the implementation of the presented methods.
 The work also compares the numerical solutions to data obtained from experiments showing good agreement.